Project-OpenBytes/portex/docs/source/schema/type_reference.rst

  Type Reference
 ################

-OpenBytes Schema supports Type Reference, which means the schema structure can be defined and shared in the community.
+Portex supports Type Reference, which means the schema structure can be defined and shared in the community.

 The **package** is used to distribute a group of pre-defined schema structures.
 And the schema